Ada-Developers-Academy/jump-start-live/lessons/day2/readme.md

 ## Warm up
 * Share what you learned from our last session about coding style
 * Walk your partner though your Candy machine code focusing on using programming vocabulary (e.g, conditional statements, variable assignment, relational operators, logical operators, expressions)
-* We will project two different solutions to candy machine and discuss

 ## Lessons
 * [Assignment Statements](assignment_statements.md)